 Disclaimer: due to the coronavirus pandemic, this course description might be subject to changes.
 For the latest updates regarding corona virus, please check this link.

-Topics: Empirical science, knowledge, agency, personal and group identity, privacy, GDPR, free will, choice architecture, political representation, liberal democracy.
+Topics: Knowledge, rational agency, personal and group identity, privacy, GDPR, free will, choice architecture, political representation, liberal democracy.

 Disciplines: Computer science, law, psychology, political science, as well as philosophy and other humanities disciplines.